Karlbovski/11ty-starter/.github/readme.md

 The most barebone setup for a **clone-init-dev** experience and **almost** zero-config approach.

+---

-I've only added a few pre-configured elements to help me with my usual workflow.
+I've only added a few pre-configured elements to help me with my usual workflow :

+### Multilanguage and Localization
 The project is already structured to allow localization and multilanguage features all based on [this awesome tutorial](https://www.webstoemp.com/blog/multilingual-sites-eleventy/) by [Jérôme Coupé](https://github.com/jeromecoupe).

+### DarkMode
+There's a ready to use implementation of a dark/light mode switch.
+It's a combination of the `prefers-color-scheme` media query called and CSS custom properies.

+---

 I might add more features in the future but I'll do my best to remind myself not to go into the "this has to be more Generic" rabbit hole!! 🐇